Should I Attend My Father's Retirement Party Despite Unresolved Issues?

 Growing up, he was more dedicated to work than to your family, leaving you feeling neglected and hurt.
 Even now, despite his retirement, the emotional connection you long for remains elusive.

 The family planned a grand retirement bash for him, but the idea of celebrating him without addressing past wounds felt wrong to you.
-So, you made the tough call to sit this one out.
+So, you made the tough decision to sit this one out.

 Your family, particularly your mom and siblings, are now on your case, labeling you as selfish and disrespectful for not attending.
 They may not grasp the depth of pain you carry from the past and how it impacts your present emotions.